 Festival Playhouse of Kalamazoo College Presents

-All performances are in the Nelda K. Balch Playhouse on the Kalamazoo College campus, February 23-26, 2011.
-Thursday’s performance begins at 7:30pm (there will be a talk-back following Thursday’s performance), Friday and Saturday’s performances begin at 8pm, with a 2pm matinee on Sunday.
-Thursday night is “pay what you want.”
-Friday, Saturday, and Sunday, adults are $15.00, seniors are $10.00, and students (with ID) are $5.00.
+All performances are in the Nelda K. Balch Playhouse on the Kalamazoo College campus, May 10-13, 2012.
+Thursday’s performance begins at 7:30pm, Friday and Saturday’s performances begin at 8pm, with a 2pm matinee on Sunday.
+ALL performances "pay what you want" in the hopes to raise more money than typical to fund the trip to India.
 The box office will open one hour prior to each performance to purchase tickets and it will be festival seating (first come).
 For more information visit www.kzoo.edu/theatre or call (269) 337-7333.